Essential Movement Skills for Baseball Athletes

 Key concept with wide roll outs:

-Ideally, athletes should demonstrate all of these movement skills instinctively!
+Ideally, athletes should demonstrate all of these movement skills for baseball instinctively!
 Tell the athlete the outcome that you want.
 For example: from a base stealing stance at 1st base, “get to 2nd base as explosively as you possibly can!”
 Chances are they will do it the right way!
-If they do not then that’s where our coaching skills come into play and we can start to break down the described techniques.
+If they do not then that’s where our coaching skills come into play.
+We can start to break down the described techniques.
 If we start with too much technical work we may very well coach them out of something that they already instinctively execute!

 Baseball has been slowing down for a while now but with advanced metrics showing the value that speed has on team success beyond base running (defensive run prevention…) it’s well past due that coaches get back to helping their athletes develop these techniques.
 Any athlete, whether they are deemed “slow” or “fast”, can become faster with dedicated work on the necessary techniques.
 While there certainly is something to be said for genetic factors (some athletes may indeed be born to run) there is room for improvement for all athletes!
 Developing better situational awareness, improving reaction time and becoming more technically sound and efficient can and will make your athletes FASTER!